Epicodus-Curriculum/shared-full-stack/git_rewriting_history.md

 ```

-We can update the first commit message to "create project readme" and simply delete the "update readme" line, since we’re eliminating the second commit from our project:
+We can update the first commit message to "create project readme" and simply delete the "update readme" line, since we're eliminating the second commit from our project:

 ```shell
 # This is a combination of 2 commits.